AndreyKrivcov/Resource-files-Extension/README.md

 2. Generats source file for the resource_files_manager.h header file where add links to the embed files.
 A generated source file copies to the binary directory.
 3. Adds all embed files into std::map with the key equals to the file name.
+4. Create libresources.a library that contains all resources from Resources directory and short API for its navigation.